RJHudspith/Contractual_Obligations/README.md

 Limited static quark propagators
 !Untested!
 Weak matrix element contractions

+We now have Tetraquarks and Pentaquarks

 TESTS
 =====

-We have a fairly limited unit test coverage.
-We test the most basic matrix operations for correctness.
-So all spinor operations and all color matrix operations and all simple (non-baryonic) contractions are covered.
+We have unit test coverage on our linear algebra, testing the most basic matrix operations for correctness.
+So all spinor operations and all color matrix operations and all simple contractions are covered.

 DOCUMENTATION